mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** No, I don’t think so.
 It seems to be good, wonderful, [in that little] things are encouraging people.
 But finally, if you attain enlightenment in the dualistic world, it’s nothing but enlightenment in the dualistic world.

 For instance, I will show you calligraphy written by a first grade child who is an expert of calligraphy.
 So you should look at this and learn calligraphy.
-And then, this child tells you that you are great: master of calligraphy.
+And then, this child tells you that you are great: Master of Calligraphy.
 Can you imagine?
 That is enlightenment.
 Don’t you think so?
 Do you understand?

 **Same person:** No.